skitscript/specification/readme.md

 - Exit animation
 - Label
 - Flag
-- Background
+- Location

 #### Normalization

-Identifiers are to be normalized before use, either within the document (e.g. when searching for a label referenced by a jump) or outside it (e.g. when searching the local filesystem for a background image).
+Identifiers are to be normalized before use, either within the document (e.g. when searching for a label referenced by a jump) or outside it (e.g. when searching the local filesystem for a location image).

 ##### Processes